consideRatio/discourse-sso-oidc-bridge/README.md

 1. Run tests and tag a commit.

     ```sh
-    # Make sure you are up to date with what you have declared to require
+    # Make sure you dev requirements are up to date
-    pipenv install --dev
+    pip install -r dev-requirements.txt

-    # Freeze Pipfile to requirements.txt
+    # Freeze requirements.in to requirements.txt
-    pipenv lock -r > requirements.txt
+    pip-compile

     # Run tests
-    pipenv run pytest
+    pytest

     # Verify that the Dockerfile can build and start
     docker build --tag discourse-sso-oidc-bridge:local . && docker run --rm discourse-sso-oidc-bridge:local